fastrgv/Portable-OpenAL-Sound/README.md

 ## Description

-This is a cross-platform sound-playing package for Ada apps that can asynchronously start and stop music loops, as well as initiate transient sounds.
+This package is a thick, cross-platform Ada binding to OpenAL.

-It plays WAV files, via OpenAL, and runs on Windows, OSX, and linux platforms.
-Nice examples are included.
+It can play WAV files on Windows, OSX, and Linux, using Ada tasking and OpenAL libraries.

+It provides sound-playing capabilities for Ada apps to
+	* asynchronously start and stop music/sound loops,
+	* and initiate transient sounds.

+Examples for each O.S. are included.

-It is suitable for any Ada application that needs music, sound loops or transient sound effects; eg. games.
+It is suitable for any Ada application that requires background or transient sound effects; eg. games, simulations.

-There are no software depencies; this package is self-contained.
+There are no software dependencies; this package is self-contained.

 --------------------------------------------------------
 ## Usage: